 Team WILD format and schedule:

 Youth riders 14 and under have the opportunity to participate in the program.
-(Older youth riders may volunteer in the program).
+(Older youth riders are considered part of our NICA team).

 Cost: $25 (per individual participant) or $40 (per family)

 Parent waiver required.
 Parents may remain at practices but may not interact with their children during the practice unless requested by Team WILD coaches.